philip-pannenko/csp-595/README.md

 * Add sort (products)
 * Add search (products)
 * Add multiple flavors (categories)
-* Lock down account page to user (authorization)
-* Add ability to update, delete, user info
-* Add ability to create new user
-* Serialize users (not currently doing this, only serializing orders)
-* Clear Cart
 * Orders - Recent orders, show orders < 1 week old
 * Orders - Delivered, show orders where delivered date is past current date
 * Orders - Cancel Orders that are not delivered
-* Only logged in user may be allowed to submit order (like amazon)
 * Fix up inline css
 * Make many more items and flavors including images